New England Journal of Medicine October 09, 2008

 Annual rate of all COPD exacerbations

-Key result: Dual bronchodilation with LABA-LAMA was superior to LABA-ICS in preventing COPD exacerbations.
+Key result: The LABA/LAMA combination was superior to the LABA/ICS combination in preventing both mild and severe COPD exacerbations.

 Tailored to your role